brotatotes/bht-automation/bht gen 3/John/Chapter 13/John 13 33 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-21-2023 03:12:14
+- Timestamp: 12-25-2023 19:30:59
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 80
+- BHT Word Count: 98
-- BHT Commentary Usage: 52.63%
+- BHT Commentary Usage: 42.19%
-- BHT Quality Score: 1.7838916463992578
+- BHT Quality Score: 1.9596580861438593
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (57):
+- ChatGPT injected words (64):
-	['a', 'addresses', 'affectionately', 'again', 'and', 'another', 'as', 'assures', 'assuring', 'be', 'both', 'by', 'care', 'children', 'church', 'comforts', 'conveying', 'deep', 'disciples', 'encourages', 'find', 'following', 'for', 'form', 'from', 'he', 'him', 'his', 'in', 'is', 'jesus', 'little', 'love', 'of', 'once', 'one', 'only', 'presence', 'recognition', 'reunited', 'seek', 'separation', 'sorrowful', 'temporary', 'that', 'the', 'their', 'them', 'they', 'through', 'to', 'towards', 'unity', 'way', 'while', 'will', 'with']
+	['a', 'acknowledges', 'addresses', 'also', 'although', 'and', 'as', 'assures', 'be', 'brotherly', 'by', 'calling', 'children', 'church', 'disciples', 'emphasizes', 'employed', 'endearment', 'epistle', 'even', 'eventually', 'expressing', 'fatherly', 'felt', 'find', 'first', 'follow', 'for', 'formation', 'furthermore', 'gospel', 'he', 'him', 'his', 'imminent', 'in', 'is', 'it', 'jesus', 'john', 'leaving', 'little', 'love', 'of', 'presence', 'seek', 'separation', 'temporary', 'term', 'that', 'the', 'them', 'they', 'this', 'though', 'through', 'to', 'unique', 'united', 'unity', 'use', 'way', 'where', 'will']
-- ChatGPT injected words (significant words only) (27):
+- ChatGPT injected words (significant words only) (37):
-	['addresses', 'affectionately', 'assures', 'assuring', 'care', 'children', 'church', 'comforts', 'conveying', 'deep', 'disciples', 'encourages', 'find', 'following', 'form', 'jesus', 'little', 'love', 'presence', 'recognition', 'reunited', 'seek', 'separation', 'sorrowful', 'temporary', 'unity', 'way']
+	['acknowledges', 'addresses', 'assures', 'brotherly', 'calling', 'children', 'church', 'disciples', 'emphasizes', 'employed', 'endearment', 'epistle', 'eventually', 'expressing', 'fatherly', 'felt', 'find', 'follow', 'formation', 'furthermore', 'gospel', 'imminent', 'jesus', 'john', 'leaving', 'little', 'love', 'presence', 'seek', 'separation', 'temporary', 'term', 'unique', 'united', 'unity', 'use', 'way']

 ### Logs
-- Attempt 1 BHT: In this verse, Jesus addresses His disciples with great love and tenderness, calling them little children.
-This expression of endearment, used exclusively by Jesus and Paul, signifies His deep affection for His own.
-He assures them that although He will be leaving soon, they will seek Him and find Him in the way of Love, both towards Him and towards one another, forming a united Church where His presence will be recognized among His disciples.
-Jesus emphasizes that their sorrowful separation from Him will only be temporary, for in just a little while, they will follow Him.
-His words bring comfort and hope, reminding them to patiently wait for the time when they shall be with Him once again.
+- Attempt 1 BHT: In John 13:33, Jesus addresses his disciples as little children, a term that reflects both his brotherly and fatherly love for them.
+He comforts them by assuring that although he will be leaving them, they will seek and find him through the way of love.
+Jesus emphasizes the importance of unity among his disciples, forming a united Church where his presence will be felt.
+This endearing term of affection is only used here in the Gospels and is also found in the first Epistle of John.
+Jesus recognizes the disciples' need for him and assures them that despite the temporary separation, they will eventually follow him.
+The disciples' future responsibility and the desolation they will feel in his absence prepare the way for the upcoming words of Jesus.
-- 🔄 John 13:33 (attempt 1, 119 words, 45.45% quotes quality score: 2.0990938508870274, V2 normalized quality score: 61.14, commentator tiers 1-3: 28.95%, 46.5%, 24.55%)
+- 🔄 John 13:33 (attempt 1, 127 words, 37.84% quotes quality score: 2.0075306383301417, V2 normalized quality score: 58.09, commentator tiers 1-3: 26.86%, 48.08%, 25.06%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- 'VERSE' FOUND IN BHT!
+	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: Jesus lovingly addresses His disciples as little children, conveying His deep affection and tender care for them.
-As He prepares to depart from them, He offers solace by assuring them that their separation is only temporary, and they will ultimately find Him as they follow the path of Love, both towards Him and towards one another.
-He creates a sense of unity among His disciples, forming a Church where His presence will be recognized.
-Their sadness will soon turn into joy as they patiently wait to be reunited with Him.
+- Attempt 2 BHT: Jesus, in addressing his disciples as little children, expresses both his brotherly and fatherly love for them.
+He assures them that despite his impending departure, they will seek and find him through the way of love.
+Emphasizing the importance of unity, Jesus calls for the formation of a united Church where his presence will be recognized among his disciples.
+This affectionate term is unique to this passage in the Gospels and is also used in John's first Epistle.
+Jesus acknowledges the disciples' need for him, assuring them that the separation will be temporary and that they will eventually follow him.
-- 🔄 John 13:33 (attempt 2, 90 words, 43.08% quotes quality score: 1.8256753793873886, V2 normalized quality score: 52.05, commentator tiers 1-3: 23.78%, 53.48%, 22.74%)
+- 🔄 John 13:33 (attempt 2, 101 words, 38.46% quotes quality score: 1.974765409517771, V2 normalized quality score: 57.0, commentator tiers 1-3: 27.63%, 47.57%, 24.8%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
+	- 'PASSAGE' FOUND IN BHT!
-- Attempt 3 BHT: With heartfelt love, Jesus addresses His disciples as little children, a term expressing His fatherly care and tenderness towards them.
-Although He will soon depart from them, He assures them that they will seek and find Him by following the way of Love, both towards Him and towards each other.
-This unity will create a Church where they will experience His presence.
-Their sorrow will be temporary, for in a little while, they will follow Him.
-Their separation will soon transform into joyful reunion.
+- Attempt 3 BHT: Jesus, in expressing his brotherly and fatherly love for his disciples, addresses them as little children.
+He assures them that although he will be leaving them, they will seek and find him through the way of love.
+Jesus emphasizes the unity of his disciples, calling for the formation of a united Church where his presence will be felt.
+The use of this term of endearment is unique to this Gospel, and it is also employed by John in his first Epistle.
+Furthermore, Jesus acknowledges that the disciples will eventually follow him, even though a temporary separation is imminent.
-- 🔄 John 13:33 (attempt 3, 84 words, 47.46% quotes quality score: 1.7440256066218165, V2 normalized quality score: 49.33, commentator tiers 1-3: 22.58%, 53.54%, 23.88%)
+- 🔄 John 13:33 (attempt 3, 98 words, 42.19% quotes quality score: 1.9596580861438593, V2 normalized quality score: 56.5, commentator tiers 1-3: 28.16%, 46.38%, 25.46%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Jesus affectionately addresses His disciples as little children, conveying His deep love and care for them.
-He comforts them by assuring that their sorrowful separation from Him is only temporary.
-He encourages them to seek Him and find Him by following the way of Love, both towards Him and towards one another.
-Through their unity and recognition of His presence, they form the Church.
-He assures them that in a little while, they will once again be reunited with Him.
+	- VERSE_REF FOUND IN BHT!
+- Attempt 4 BHT: Addressing his disciples as little children, Jesus emphasizes his loving and caring relationship with them.
+He assures them that despite his departure, they will seek and find him through the path of love.
+Jesus highlights the importance of unity among his followers, forming a united Church where his presence will be evident.
+This endearing term is unique to this passage and is also used in John's first Epistle.
+Additionally, Jesus acknowledges the disciples' future ability to follow him, even though a temporary separation is imminent.
-- 🔄 John 13:33 (attempt 4, 80 words, 52.63% quotes quality score: 1.7838916463992578, V2 normalized quality score: 50.66, commentator tiers 1-3: 23.32%, 53.57%, 23.12%)
+- 🔄 John 13:33 (attempt 4, 86 words, 39.39% quotes quality score: 1.8730509352795779, V2 normalized quality score: 53.62, commentator tiers 1-3: 27.67%, 47.42%, 24.92%)
-- Attempt 5 BHT: In John 13:33, Jesus addresses his disciples as little children to express His deep affection towards them.
-As He prepared to depart from them, He consoled them with the assurance that it would be a temporary separation and that they would eventually be reunited with Him.
-Jesus emphasizes the importance of love, urging them to love one another as He has loved them.
-The term little children is not commonly used in the Gospels but is significant in highlighting the beloved disciples' close relationship with Jesus.
-Furthermore, Jesus tells them that they will long for His presence, seeking Him with a sense of need and urgency.
-Although they cannot follow Him in that moment, Jesus assures them that they will be able to join Him in the future.
-- 🔄 John 13:33 (attempt 5, 127 words, 40.54% quotes quality score: 1.9675942697378836, V2 normalized quality score: 56.76, commentator tiers 1-3: 28.61%, 46.79%, 24.6%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
 	- VERSE_REF FOUND IN BHT!
+	- 'PASSAGE' FOUND IN BHT!
+- Attempt 5 BHT: As Jesus addresses his disciples as little children, he conveys deep affection and love.
+He assures them that although he will be leaving, they will seek and find him through the path of love.
+Jesus underscores the significance of unity among his followers, establishing a united Church where his presence will be recognized.
+This tender expression is unique to this Gospel and also appears in John's first Epistle.
+Additionally, Jesus acknowledges that the disciples will eventually follow him, despite an impending temporary separation.
+- 🔄 John 13:33 (attempt 5, 84 words, 38.1% quotes quality score: 1.900682235652078, V2 normalized quality score: 54.54, commentator tiers 1-3: 28.42%, 46.27%, 25.31%)
+	- BHT WAS OVER 80 WORDS!
+	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+	- VERSE_REF FOUND IN BHT!
-- ✅ John 13:33 bht prompt v0.8 (80 words, 52.63% quotes)
+- ✅ John 13:33 bht prompt v0.8 (98 words, 42.19% quotes)
-- quality score: 1.7838916463992578, V2 normalized quality score: 50.66, commentator tiers 1-3: 23.32%, 53.57%, 23.12%)
+- quality score: 1.9596580861438593, V2 normalized quality score: 56.5, commentator tiers 1-3: 28.16%, 46.38%, 25.46%)